NebojsaS1968/OMDb-API-fetch/README.md

 ## Description

 - Enables the users on client side to search for any movie in the OMDb database
-- It displays basic data about the film upon serach (title, imdb grade, number of reviews, poster, ...)
+- It displays basic data about the film upon serach (title, imdb grade, number of reviews, poster, ...) and styles it
 - Provides IMDb link to any movie that is searched
 - Supports autocomplete functionality (only for films that are in IMDb top 250 list)